Density of instantaneous frequencies in the Kuramoto-Sakaguchi model: Introduction

 \section{Introduction}

-Synchronization is a process in which interacting oscillatory systems adjust their frequencies to display the same common value\cite{Pikovsky}.
-Power grids\cite{Motter13}, semiconductor laser arrays\cite{Kozyreff}, cardiac pacemaker cells\cite{Winfree80}, and neurosciences\cite{Breakspear10} are just a few examples in a multitude of domains where synchronization consists of one of the most active research subjects.
+Synchronization is the process by which interacting oscillatory systems adjust their frequencies in order to display the same common value \cite{Pikovsky}.
+Power grids \cite{Motter13}, semiconductor laser arrays \cite{Kozyreff}, cardiac pacemaker cells \cite{Winfree80}, and neurosciences \cite{Breakspear10} are just a few examples in a multitude of domains where synchronization is an active research subject.

-Works of Arthur Winfree\cite{Winfree80,Winfree67} and Yoshiki Kuramoto\cite{KuramotoA,KuramotoB} represent seminal contributions to theoretical research in synchronization.
-Inspired by Winfree's pioneering ideas\cite{Kuramoto-video}, Kuramoto formulated a model of coupled oscillators, introduced in Ref. \cite{KuramotoA} and initially analyzed in more detail in Ref. \cite{KuramotoB}.
-A review of the Kuramoto model and its analysis can be found in Refs. \cite{Pikovsky,Strogatz00,daFonseca18}.
-See Refs. \cite{Acebron,Gupta,Rodrigues,Mihara2022a} for later studies related to variants of the Kuramoto model and their applications.
+The works of A. Winfree and Y. Kuramoto brought seminal contributions to the study of synchronization \cite{Winfree80,Winfree67,KuramotoA,KuramotoB}.
+Inspired by Winfree's pioneering ideas \cite{Kuramoto-video}, Kuramoto formulated a model of coupled phase oscillators today known as \emph{Kuramoto model}.
+The Kuramoto model was introduced in Ref. \cite{KuramotoA}, and its first and more detailed analysis by Kuramoto himself, published in Ref. \cite{KuramotoB}.
+Since then, many studies about the Kuramoto model and its variants appeared in the literature.
+(Reviews about the Kuramoto model can be found in Refs. \cite{Strogatz00,daFonseca18}; see Refs. \cite{Acebron,Gupta,Rodrigues,Mihara2022a} for later studies related to variants of the Kuramoto model and their applications.)

-The original Kuramoto model consists of an ensemble of oscillators with a mean-field coupling and randomly distributed \emph{natural (or intrinsic) frequencies}.
+The Kuramoto model consists of an ensemble of oscillators with a mean-field coupling and randomly distributed \emph{natural (or intrinsic) frequencies}.
 An oscillator is characterized by its \emph{phase}, and the first-order time derivative of the oscillator's phase, which here we call \emph{instantaneous frequency}, is defined by an autonomous first-order ordinary differential equation.
-The theoretical analysis of the Kuramoto model\cite{KuramotoB,daFonseca18} evinces a transition between two stationary collective states: an \emph{incoherent} state and a synchronization one.
-A simplified version of the Kuramoto model, which has identical and symmetrically coupled oscillators, presents multiple regular attractors \cite{Mihara2019} and the synchronization state is the most probable one\cite{Girvan2016,Mihara2022b}.
+The theoretical analysis of the Kuramoto model \cite{KuramotoB,daFonseca18} evinces a transition between two stationary collective states: an \emph{incoherent} state and a synchronization one.
+In the incoherent state, instantaneous and natural frequencies have the same statistical distribution.
+In the synchronization state, some oscillators have instantaneous frequencies sharing the same value.
+The number of synchronized oscillators depends on the model's parameter called \emph{coupling-strength, }and synchronization only occurs for a coupling strength above a critical value \cite{KuramotoB,daFonseca18}.
+In a simplified version of the Kuramoto model, identical (with the same natural frequencies) and symmetrically-coupled oscillators show multiple regular attractors \cite{Mihara2019}, and the synchronization state is the most probable one\cite{Girvan2016,Mihara2022b}.